DAS-OATs/astrocook/docs/merge.md

 <table>
   <tbody>
     <tr>
-      <td><strong>This procedure can be executed automatically with <code>$ python ac_gui.py rescale.json</code> in the <code>test/</code> directory.</strong></td>
+      <td><strong>The rescaling procedure can be run automatically with <code>$ python ac_gui.py rescale.json</code> in the <code>test/</code> directory.</strong></td>
     </tr>
   </tbody>
 </table>

 The first step is to rescale the spectra to the same flux level, to correct for inaccuracies in flux calibration.
-To display both spectra in the main graph, select the second one and choose `View > Edit graph elements`, then modify the text in the box as follows (for more details on how to edit the graph elements, see [Visualization](other.md#visualization)):
+To display both spectra in the main graph, select the second one and choose [`View > Edit graph elements`](other.md#visualization), then modify the text in the box as follows:

 <img src="img/merging_graph_elements.png" width="515">